damianocasula/react-pictures-search/README.md

+# React Pictures Search

+React pictures search app as part of Stephen Grider's Modern React with Redux course on Udemy, that I'm following as part of my path to learn React.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).